linayuna727/stamper/README.md

  ```bash
  python timestamper.py . --color "#FF00FF" --outline-color "#330033"
  ```
- *Note: If a custom `--color` is specified, you can also provide a `--outline-color`.
+ *Note: If a custom `--color` is specified, you can also provide `--outline-color`.
 If no `--outline-color` is provided, a black outline will be used by default.*

  ### Customizing Size and Position